-The parcellation granularity was an important factor for the identification performance.
-In all cases, I{acc} increased with increasing parcellation granularity.
-I{acc} values were less influenced by parcellation granularity for Mean aggregation, ranging from 0.954 to 0.997 for both data quality configurations (Table 2).
-However, for EV aggregation, the parcellation granularity had a more pronounced impact in voxel-wise denoising for both data quality configurations (Minimal: 0.802-0.982; ICA-FIX: 0.768-0.991).
-For the parcellation granularity of 400 regions, all identification accuracies were above .94, increasing to 0.982 for 1000 regions.
-The parcellation granularity effect was also prominent in I{diff} (Table 2).
-The performance obtained with the ICA-FIX data configuration was better compared with the one obtained from the Minimal data configuration, except for the EV aggregation in voxel-wise denoising, where the obtained performance was similar for both data quality configurations.
+(Table 2).
+However, for EV aggregation, the parcellation granularity had a more pronounced impact in voxel-level denoising for both data quality configurations (Minimal: 0.802-0.982; ICA-FIX: 0.768-0.991).
+For the parcellation granularity of 400 regions, all identification accuracies were above 0.94, increasing to 0.982 for 1000 regions.
+The parcellation granularity effect was also prominent in $I{diff}$ (Table 2).
+The performance obtained with the ICA-FIX data configuration was better compared with the one obtained from the Minimal data configuration, except for the EV aggregation in voxel-level denoising, where the obtained performance was similar for both data quality configurations.

-As expected, the denoising level did not influence I{acc} or I{diff} for Mean aggregation, since the same performance was achieved between the two denoising levels in each parcellation granularity and each data configuration.
-The performance of the two aggregation methods (Mean and EV) was found to be almost equal when denoising at the regional level when the same data configuration and parcellation granularity were used.
+As expected, the denoising level did not influence $I{acc}$ or $I{diff}$ for Mean aggregation, since the same performance was achieved between the two denoising levels in each parcellation granularity and each data configuration.
+The performance of the two aggregation methods (Mean and EV) was found to be almost equal when denoising at the regional level; when the same data configuration and parcellation granularity were used.